gvwilson/sensibleadventures/cloudherd/new.md

 They rested shoulder to shoulder for a moment, panting for breath, their feet braced against the cable.
 "Can you do it?"
-Noxy asked, kicking the rope with her bootheel.
+Noxy asked, kicking the rope with her boot heel.

 Thokmay nodded.
 "Can you?"